pwrstudio/txtblock/whitepaper.md

 2. Storage
 3. Interface / Format

-Point one and two, catalogue and storage, rely on the blockchain-infrastructure provided by the [Ethereum] platform.
-This allows us to focus on the interface and the conceptual and aesthetic format of the Block.
+Point one and two, catalogue and storage, rely on the blockchain infrastructure provided by the [Ethereum] platform, leaving us to focus on the interface and the conceptual and aesthetic format of the Block.

 ### Decentralized catalogue